flickr CC image via woodleywonderworks

 It is interesting to think what may occur if we were to flip the pyramid.
 Currently in the conventional wisdom we define the entire set of learning goals for early learners.
 We start at the tip of an inverted pyramid learning the very basics of reading, writing and math, and then the triangle widens as we grow older, culminating in high school where kids are sometimes overwhelmed by course-load choices they aren't really prepared to make.
 We set a predetermined curriculum and timeline for skill and knowledge acquisition.
 Students don't really have much to say about the process at all until they get to middle school.
 What if we were to engage kids earlier in writing their own learning stories?
 We could do this with a small shift providing much more choice and variety in the lower grades allowing students to refine their learning paths as they get older and better at making decisions about their own learning.

-I happened to attend a kindergarten to ninth grade school as a child.
+I happened to attend a kindergarten to ninth-grade school as a child.
 Our school had an outdoor courtyard built into the middle of the building.
-I remember one project involving the designing and carving of a full scale totem pole to stand in that courtyard.
-Our school was a K - 9 school, and the entire school had opportunity to contribute to the project.
-The middle school fine-arts and industrial arts instructors had the background to lead and support everyone's learning.
-They were specialists that, because we were a K - 9 school, had opportunity to share their talents and abilities with kids younger than they would normally work with.
+I remember one project involving the designing and carving of a full-scale totem pole to stand in that courtyard.
+Our school was a K - 9 school, and the entire school had an opportunity to contribute to the project.
+The middle school fine arts and industrial arts instructors had the background to lead and support everyone's learning.
+They were specialists that, because we were a K - 9 school, had an opportunity to share their talents and abilities with kids younger than they would normally work with.
 It was brilliant.